-- Fedora comes with DevAssistant which helps the developers to set up the development environment and publish the code with simple and easy command.
+- Fedora comes with DevAssistant, which helps developers set up the development environment and publish the code with a simple and easy command.

 2. Kali Linux

-Kali Linux is one of the best and versatile OS for the developers especially for Ethical Hacking and Penetration testing.
-This OS is based on Debian and comes with 600+ pre-installed pen testing application tools.
+Kali Linux is one of the best and versatile OS for developers, especially for Ethical Hacking and Penetration testing.
+This OS is based on Debian and comes with 600+ preinstalled pen testing application tools.
 All these tools and software are regularly updated and well documented.
 ‘Offensive Security’ has developed Kali Linux as the rewrite of ‘BackTrack.’